 The Steve Morrison Visionary Award is presented annually by One Columbia for Arts and Culture in honor of its early leader, Stephen G. Morrison.

 2019 Morrison Award Recipient

-One Columbia for Arts and Culture Recognizes Melanie Huggins with 2018 Award
+One Columbia for Arts and Culture Recognizes Robin Waites with 2019 Award

-One Columbia for Arts and Culture is proud to announce Melanie Huggins, the executive director of Richland Library, as the recipient of the 2018 Stephen G. Morrison Visionary Award.
-The award will be presented December 12, 2018 at 6pm at the Nickelodeon Theatre.
+One Columbia for Arts and Culture is proud to announce Robin Waites, the executive director of Historic Columbia, as the recipient of the 2019 Stephen G. Morrison Visionary Award.
+The award will be presented December 17, 2019 at 6:30pm at Hotel Trundle.

 - Historic property transformation of Woodrow Wilson Family Home.
 When re-opened in February 2014.